xingshulicc/Vision-In-Transformer-Model/README.md

 I implemented a StageModule class like Swin Transformer, thereby I can insert this module into any model architecture.

+The building block of CoTNet was implemented (paper: Contextual Transformer Networks for Visual Recognition)

+I made several changes to this model:

+1. I used AdaptiveAveragePool2d to replace LocalConv to reduce computation cost, this part is similar to PVTv2

+2. The original CoTNet does not perform pixel-index attention: K2 = Q * V, this is only channel-index attention.
+So I added a MLP-mixer to do pixel-index attention in the code.

+3. The reason for using SK attention for K1 and K2 fusion is not clear (paper does not explain that), so I deleted the SK attention and added a shortcut connection as a replacement.

 paper reading now: